bbonsign/pandoc_resume/markdown/resume.md

     * Thesis: *Cohomological n-Equivalence of Differential Graded Algebras*

-    * Advisor: Robert Varley

-    * Defended in April 2017.
+    * Defended in April 2017; Advisor: Robert Varley

 2013
 :   **M.A. in Mathematics** University of Georgia (Athens, GA).